 Simulating Native Speaker Shadowing for Nonnative Speech Assessment with Latent Speech Representations

-Haopeng Geng, Saito Daisuke, Nobuaki Minematsu
+Haopeng Geng, Daisuke Saito, Nobuaki Minematsu

 🎧Demo -